district0x/district-ui-graphql/README.md

 ### Mutations
 This module supports [GraphQL mutations](https://graphql.org/learn/queries/#mutations) with proper normalisation of response data.

-**Important Note:** Currently, if you want to normalise mutation response into entities, you must explicitly ask for `:__typename` in a response query, as seen in example:

 ```clojure
 ;; Let's assume following schema:
 (def schema "